 John Johnson’s career on the cricket field is very difficult to evaluate, as his contemporary in Nottingham was Isaac Johnson, whose career runs parallel to John.
 There may well be a third 'Johnson' appearing for Notts in the same era so all records should be regarded as provisional.

 His support for Nottinghamshire cricket was second to none.
 It was probably his hand that got the first pavilion built on the Trent Bridge ground and he seems to have been the instigator of the annual Notts Colts trial, where 22 hopeful youngsters played a two-day game against Notts 1st XI.

 Success by a colt in this match almost ensured at least a trial with the County side.
 He attended at his own expense all matches, both home and away.
-After retiring as Secretary, he was appointed a vice-president of the County Club.

 He died in Bassingfield, Holme Pierrepont in August 1877 and in his will left £500 as well as his cricket library to Richard Daft.